History of music in Paris: The Cirque-Napoleon, concerts in the parks, and the Paris Expositions

 Napoleon III re-established the custom of concerts at the imperial court, performed at the Louvre, with a new orchestra composed of students at the Paris Conservatory under the direction of Jules Pasdeloup.
 To reach a broader public, in 1861 he began a series of concerts by the orchestra at the huge Cirque-Napoléon (now the Cirque d'hiver) which could four thousand persons.
 Admission was fifty centimes.
 1861 Pasdeloup decided to widen the audience for his orchestra.
-Besides playing the classical works of Beethoven, Mozart, Hayden and Mendellsohn, the orchestra performed new works by Schumann, Wagner, Berlioz, Gounod, and Saint-Saëns.
+Besides playing the classical works of Beethoven, Mozart, Haydn and Mendelssohn, the orchestra performed new works by Schumann, Wagner, Berlioz, Gounod, and Saint-Saëns.